S3ak/fed-astro/src/pages/en/front-end-frameworks/ca/ca.md

 - [ ] A link to your deployment production website (eg. Netlify/ Vercel)
 - [ ] A link to your Public GitHub repo
-- [ ] A PDF report of your project (Template provided in this repository)
+- [ ] A report of your project (Template provided in this repository)
 - [ ] A link to High fidelity design (Figma)

 ## Optional Deliverables